Hermitian manifolds with semi-positive holomorphic sectional curvature: Hermitian manifolds with semi-positive holomorphic sectional curvature

 \bremark As shown in \cite{Yang14}, the Hopf surface $H_{a,b}$ (and every diagonal Hopf manifold \cite{LY14}) has a Hermitian metric with semi-positive holomorphic bisectional curvature.
 Since $b_2(H_{a,b})=b_2(\S^1\times \S^3)=0$, we see $c_1(H_{a,b})=0$ and so $H_{a,b}$ is a non-K\"ahler Calabi-Yau manifold with semi-positive holomorphic sectional curvature. \eremark

-Finally, we want to use the following well-known example to demonstrate that the positivity of the holomorphic sectional curvature can not imply the ampleness of the anti-canonical line bundle although the negativity of the holomorphic sectional curvature does imply the ampleness of the canonical line bundle.
+Finally, we want to use the following well-known example to demonstrate that the positivity of the holomorphic sectional curvature can not imply the ampleness of the anti-canonical line bundle although the negativity of the holomorphic sectional curvature does imply the ampleness of the canonical line bundle (e.g. \cite{TY} or Theorem \ref{TY}).